 SCHOOL OF ARCHITECTURE BERLIN PROGRAM

 Berlin is an ideal laboratory for studying the design of urban interventions, the history of nineteenth, twentieth and twenty-first century architecture and urbanism, and cutting edge strategies for creating sustainable environments.
 The Berlin Program is integral to the sequential curriculum of the School of Architecture.
-This is a required semester abroad for all third-year architecture students and M.Arch I graduate students.
+This is a required semester abroad for all third-year architecture students and optional for M.Arch students in the 2 and 3 year programs.
+Students in the Architectural Studies program have the option to go in the fall of their 4th year.
 Students take a full four-course load of architecture studio, lecture, seminar and German language courses.
 The semester includes additional lectures and office visits with some of Berlin’s thought leaders on historical and contemporary architectural and urban issues.

 The Berlin Program provides a superb abroad experience that balances a well structured curriculum with individual independence to provide the most comprehensive study abroad experience.
 The program organizes the international flights, student housing, the full-four course curriculum, and a full array of day, overnight, and week-long field trips to the most important architectural and urban sites in Berlin and all of Germany.
 Students have the options of living in shared student apartments or home-stay housing with Berlin families to provide an immersive cultural experience.
 Students will also have extensive independent time to explore Berlin, Germany, and Europe on their own.

-Please complete the online OISP application and submit an official transcript and photocopy of your passport ID page to 403 Richards Hall by March 1 for Fall and October 1 for Spring.
+Please complete the GEO application and submit an official transcript and photocopy of your passport ID page to 403 Richards Hall by March 1 for Fall and October 1 for Spring.
 You can also upload the passport copy to the online application.

 The cost of your program is TBD until Northeastern University confirms the annual tuition; for undergraduate students, this will include NU tuition for 16 credits, housing, International SOS Assistance, and ISIC card.
 Flights and meals are not included.